SCHULTZE SPECIAL PURPOSE ACQUI - GuruFocus.com

 Forward Looking Statements

 This press release includes “forward-looking statements” within the meaning of the safe harbor provisions of the United States Private Securities Litigation Reform Act of 1995.
 Certain of these forward-looking statements can be identified by the use of words such as “believes,” “expects,” “intends,” “plans,” “estimates,” “assumes,” “may,” “should,” “will,” “seeks,” or other similar expressions.
-Such statements may include, but are not limited to, statements regarding the approval of certain proposals at the Special Meeting, implementation of the Extension or any Contributions to the trust account, any excise tax liabilities of the Company under the IR Act, liquidation of any securities held in the trust account, placement of funds held in the trust account in an interest-bearing demand deposit account being permitted by the trustee of the trust account or current or future interest rates on funds held in the trust account.
+Such statements may include, but are not limited to, statements regarding the approval of certain proposals at the Special Meeting, implementation of the Extension, completion of the Class B Conversion, liquidation of any securities held in the trust account, placement of funds held in the trust account in an interest-bearing demand deposit account being permitted by the trustee of the trust account or current or future interest rates on funds held in the trust account.
 These statements are based on current expectations on the date of this press release and involve a number of risks and uncertainties that may cause actual results to differ significantly, including those risks set forth in the definitive proxy statement related to the Special Meeting filed by the Company with the Securities and Exchange Commission (the “SEC”) on March 13, 2023 (the “Definitive Proxy Statement”), the Company’s most recent Annual Report on Form 10-K and other documents filed with the SEC.
 Copies of such filings are available on the SEC’s website at www.sec.gov.
 The Company does not assume any obligation to update or revise any such forward-looking statements, whether as the result of new developments or otherwise.
 Readers are cautioned not to put undue reliance on forward-looking statements.

 Additional Information and Where to Find It